 In a huge announcement today, PlayStation is all set to add NFL Network and NFL RedZone to their streaming lineup.
-This unprecedented move will make Vue the first streaming service to carry these premium sports channels.
+This unprecedented move will make Vue the first streaming service to carry these premium sports channels, allowing subscribers to watch NFL games.

 From the press release: